Cyfrin/zero-knowledge-fundamentals-cu/README.md

 _[⌨️ Summary]()_

-Big shout out to [Porter Adam's](https://x.com/portport255?lang=en) from [ZKsync](https://www.zksync.io/) for reviewing this content and answering all my questions in preparation for this course!
-Thanks Porter:)

 # Disclosures

 Transparency is important!
 So we want to disclose any potential conflicts that might have affected my judgement so you can pick tools that are right for you.
 Patrick is co-founder of Alpha Chain, a blockchain infrastructure company.
 Alpha Chain runs **Chainlink, Ethereum, Binance, Polygon, Harmony, Solana, Moonbeam, and Moonriver blockchain services.** Alpha Chain often works with Alchemy and receives discounted services.
 Patrick is the co-founder of Cyfrin, and they do smart contract security & auditing services.
 Patrick is also the co-founder of Chain Accel, who is an advisor on the Peeranha project.